JoelF-GRC/AWS-cloud-resume-challenge/README.md

 - A **serverless visitor counter** using Lambda, DynamoDB, and API Gateway.
 - **CI/CD automation** for continuous deployment.
 - Documentation that ties technical implementation to **security and GRC principles**.
+- Implementation of security controls including geo-blocking and enhanced security-header settings in CloudFront.

 ---